Age: Ruby 11 years, Quacky 9 years.

 Can I live with other dogs?: Yes

-Fostered In: Rhondda, South Wales
+Fostered In: Berkshire

 Ruby is an 11-year old Cavalier King Charles Spaniel and Quacky is her 9-year old son.
-They are being fostered in South Wales.
+They are being fostered in Berkshire.
 Ruby is full of life and interested in what everyone is getting up to, and likes to let you know if she approves or not, and if you are getting that dinner ready quickly enough for her!
 Quacky is an affectionate gentle boy who is eager to please, but not as confident as his mum.

 People – Both dogs are very happy around people and are happy to have fuss and attention.
 Ruby is a bit uncomfortable with her feet and legs being touched, but she has sore legs so to be expected.